remyhonig/elfeed-org/README.md

     ;; Optionally specify a number of files containing elfeed ;; configuration.
 If not set then the location below is used.
+    ;; Note: The customize interface is also supported.
     (setq rmh-elfeed-org-files (list "~/.emacs.d/elfeed.org"))